jabezlamech/jabezlamech/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi, I'm Jabez.
-I'm interested in learning Frontend technologies.
-Though currently I'm working as an integration & automation engineer, would like to see how FE learning goes through @freecodecamp
+Hi, I'm Jabez, interested in learning web technologies.
+Though currently I'm working as an integration & automation engineer(experience in TIBCO BW and Workato), would like to see how my full stack learning goes through @odinproject
--- as on 9th July 2021
+-- as on 26th January 2022